UR-xiaoyang/PMail-PRO/README.md

 > service will not use https.
 > (Note: Even if you don't need https, please make sure the path to the ssl certificate file is correct, although the web
 > service doesn't use the certificate anymore, the smtp protocol still needs the certificate)
+>
+> If you do not need SSL at all (e.g. in an intranet environment), you can set `sslType` to `3`.
+In this case, all services (Web, SMTP, IMAP, POP3) will run in unencrypted mode, and SMTPS/IMAPS/POP3S ports will not start.
+Please note that this will cause passwords and email content to be transmitted in clear text, which is extremely insecure and is only recommended for use in trusted network environments.

 * Support pop3, smtp protocol, you can use any mail client you like.
 * Support multi-domain, multi-user and complete support for sending and receiving e-mail.